Eastern Trail Alliance Trustees

 Eastern Trail Alliance Staff

-Nancy joined the Eastern Trail as a volunteer in 2013, and became a part time employee in 2015.
-Although she’s not a seasoned bike rider, she is a walker, and enjoys using the trail as a method of finding peace and wellness.
+Nancy joined the Eastern Trail as a volunteer in 2013, became a part time employee in 2015 and in 2019 became the Eastern Trail’s Executive Director.
 You will find Nancy at most Eastern Trail events enthusiastically sharing the vision of the trail.
-When she’s not doing a trail event, she sings in a Jazz group, loves to travel and spending time with her husband, Charles and their dog, AJ.
+When she’s not at an event, she enjoys singing, loves to travel, listening to opera, reading non-fiction and spending time with her husband, Charles and their dog, AJ.

 LARRY GLANTZ, WEBSITE MANAGER